-But as gardeners would we want to be anywhere else in the UK?
+But as gardeners, would we want to be anywhere else in the UK?
 I don’t think so.
-This opinion was reinforced on Friday at the excellent Llandysul Gardening Event when the first of 2 fascinating talks was given by the new Head Gardener from Aberglasney-Joseph Atkins.
-With experience gained in several other areas of the UK, he extolled the virtues of wet West Wales, in allowing us to grow a huge range of plants, particularly those from the higher altitudes of S.E.Asia.
-It inspired us to try a few more exotic plants to add to those like Meconopsis which we find fairly easy in this regularly humid environment.
+This opinion was reinforced on Friday at the excellent Llandysul gardening event when the first of two fascinating talks was given by the new head gardener from Aberglasney -Joseph Atkins.
+With experience gained in several other areas of the UK, he extolled the virtues of wet west Wales, in allowing us to grow a huge range of plants, particularly those from the higher altitudes of S.E.Asia.
+It inspired us to try a few more exotic plants to add to those like Meconopsis which we’ve found fairly easy in this regularly humid environment.

-So after a poor photo to record the event (plenty of time to dash home, grab the camera and return, but sadly the flash misbehaved), my guess is that the locked pairing slow-tailed it to somewhere more suitable for the female to spawn, and have the eggs fertilised by the still attached male.
+After only managing a very poor photo to record the event (plenty of time to dash home, grab the camera and return, but sadly the flash misbehaved), my guess is that the locked pair sneaked off in an ungainly fashion to somewhere more suitable for the female to spawn, and have the eggs fertilised by the still attached male.
 But it still didn’t explain satisfactorily to me why the gathering on the track?
-Surely such ‘foreplay?’ would have been safer in the long grass?
-Whether it was a factor or not, the following night I checked surface temperatures, and indeed the track was a couple of degrees C higher than the surrounding vegetation?
+Surely such ‘foreplay’ would have been safer in the long grass?
+Whether it was a factor or not, the following night I checked surface temperatures, and the track was about a couple of degrees C higher than the surrounding vegetation.
 Worth seeking out as a cold blooded amphibian when passions rise?
-Certainly its been recently recorded that bees in Israel will selectively drink warm nectar when it’s cold, and colder nectar when it’s hot.
+Certainly it’s been recently recorded that bees in Israel will selectively drink warm nectar when it’s cold, and colder nectar when it’s hot.
 I’ve no idea whether this is the reason, but if anyone has a better suggestion or the definitive answer, do let me know.

 The high humidity was also in my mind when thinking about the issue of when to lift and split snowdrops, including the aptly named ‘Mighty Atom’ cultivar.
-I’d already started this annual task about 2 weeks previously after being caught out last year by the very dry March/April.
-I always wait until the weather is damp, and having no opportunity in these 2 months the chance went for 2011.
+I’d already started this annual task about 2 weeks previously after being caught out last year by the very dry March and April.
+I always wait until the weather is damp, and having no opportunity in these 2 months the chance was missed for 2011.